Nielioo/ArcaneScroll/README.md

 # ArcaneScroll
 My First Application Project.
 I made this project with Bryan.

+1. Unzip nasalization-rg.zip then install this font
-1. Don't forget to Unzip GameMusic.zip or UnRAR GameMusic.rar for best experience
+2. Don't forget to Unzip GameMusic.zip or UnRAR GameMusic.rar for best experience
-2. Enjoy !
+3. Enjoy !